 The average house price in Canada

 The house prices in Canada reached an all-time high in February 2022 when the average home price was $816,720.
-Based on the data from WOWA Canada, the prices have since fallen and in June 2023, the average price was down by almost $60,000 to $760,600.
-However, WOWA reports that this is a 1% increase in the benchmark price in a month.
+Based on the data from WOWA Canada, the prices have since fallen and in August 2024, the average price had fallen to $649,096.
+However, WOWA reports that the average price was 0.1% higher than the year before.

 However, the national average house price is often skewed because of the large and expensive markets in places such as the Greater Toronto Area and Greater Vancouver, which also have the most active markets in Canada.
 If those two areas are taken out of the equation, the national average price is more than $110,000 lower.